demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-user-profile-page.md

     return! webpart ctx
   | Failure _ ->
     return! renderProfileNotFound ctx

 }
 ```

-The final step is exposing this function and adding a HTTP route.
+The final step is exposing this function and adding an HTTP route.

 ```fsharp
 // src/FsTweet.Web/UserProfile.fs